OMR-PRAIG-UA-ES/kernpy/README.md

 pip install requests
 ```

-- If the retrieving from `https` fails, the following version of `urllib` must be installed:
+- If fetching data from `https` fails, install the following version of `urllib`:
 ```shell
 pip install urllib3==1.26.6
 ```